aframevr/aframe-school/content.md

 ## Prologue

-- Follow along the lessons.
-- Ask for help if you get stuck.
-- When possible, navigate the slides vertically to dive down.

-### Resources

 1. [Skim through the docs and FAQ](https://aframe.io/docs/)
 2. [Get help from peeps on Slack](https://aframe.io/community/#slack)
 3. [Ask questions on Stack Overflow](http://stackoverflow.com/questions/ask/?tags=aframe)